MultiSafepay/docs/content/payments/methods/banks/ideal/payment-flow.md

     participant I as iDEAL
     participant Me as Merchant

-    C->>Mu: Selects iDEAL or iDEAL QR at checkout.
+    C->>Mu: Initiates payment.
+    alt Redirect flow
     Mu->>C: Redirects to a MultiSafepay payment page.
-    C->>I: Authenticates their account and completes payment, or scans the QR code.
+    C->>I: Authenticates their account/scans the QR code and completes payment. else Direct flow
+    Mu->>I: Processes payment directly.
+    end
     I->>Mu: Transfers funds.
     Mu->>Me: Settles funds in your MultiSafepay balance.

 {{< /mermaid >}}

+1. Initiates payment: The customer selects iDEAL (QR) at checkout.

 ## Payment statuses

 {{< details title="About order and transaction statuses" >}}
+For each payment in your MultiSafepay account, there are two statuses that change as payment progresses:

 **Order status:** The progression of the customer's order with you, independent of the payment
 **Transaction status:** The progression towards settling the funds in your MultiSafepay balance